-Original post at http://pastorbluejeans.wordpress.com/2013/03/24/can-you-imagine-the-noise/
+Original post at https://pastorbluejeans.wordpress.com/2015/01/27/day-27-the-ocean-was-angry-my-friends/

 Today’s Reading 2 Kings 4:38 – 2 Kings 15:26

 We don’t always get it right.
 We try…we really really do.
 Yet, time and time again we find ourselves falling short.
 Intentions are one thing but actions are what we often use to judge others and ourselves.
 Take for instance the weather forecasters.